-Sasktel has $0 down offers on Samsung phones for Black Friday
+SaskTel has $0 down offers on Samsung phones for Black Friday

 Additionally, accessories are buy one get one 10 percent off, buy two to get 15 percent off, or buy three to get 25 percent off.

-Find more Sasktel deals here.
+Find more SaskTel deals here.

-Source: Sasktel
+Source: SaskTel